Notifications

 Eligibility

-This award recognizes an individual or leader of a team who has made a significant contribution to health system innovation that has impacted patient outcomes, and who is actively engaged in research, development and scaling of health system innovations.
+This award recognizes an individual or leader of a team who has made a significant contribution to health system innovation that has affected patient outcomes, and who is actively engaged in research, development and scaling of health system innovations.

-Health system innovation includes novel developments or changes that lead to improvements in care (improved outcomes and experiences) or efficiency (cost savings or avoidance) when compared to the status quo.
+Health system innovation includes novel developments or changes that lead to improvements in care (improved outcomes and experiences) or efficiency (cost savings or avoidance) when compared with the status quo.
 The nominee can be engaged in advancing different types of innovation:

 • Service innovation involves developing a new set of behaviours, routines, and ways of working.